JasonLocklin/Dissertation/VWM/Results.md

 differ from one another ($t(8) = 0.54$, $\text{p} = 0.6$).

 TODO: Figure [fig:VWM_MTarget_NT] goes about here.
-Figure depicts non-target probablity means for the three groups.
+Figure depicts non-target probability means for the three groups.
 Might include visual indication of the two conditions that contribute to each mean.